Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-\begin{rem} In this subsection and in this paper, we take and fix a finite set of Lagrangian submanifolds and defined our category by using those finitely many Lagrangian submanifolds only.
+\begin{rem} In this subsection and in this paper, we take and fix a finite set of Lagrangian submanifolds and define our category by using those finitely many Lagrangian submanifolds only.
 It is more canonical to use all the Lagrangian submanifolds and construct a single big filtered $A_{\infty}$ category.
-One can certainly do so.
-(For example by taking appropriate inductive limit of those in Proposition \ref{prop333}.)
-We do not try to do so in this paper since for the purpose of most of the applications choosing an appropriate finite set of Lagrangian submanifolds and using only those Lagrangian submanifolds are good enough and since it is simpler to write the detail in case we work on a finite set of Lagrangian submanifolds.
-In case we consider infinitely many Lagrangian submanifolds, it seems impossible to choose a {\it discrete} submonoid $G$ so that all the structure operations are $G$-gapped. \end{rem}
+We do not try to do so in this paper since for the purpose of most of the applications choosing an appropriate finite set of Lagrangian submanifolds and using only those Lagrangian submanifolds are good enough and since it is simpler to write the detail in the case when we work on a finite set of Lagrangian submanifolds.
+See Section~\ref{issueformal} for more discussion on this point. \end{rem}

-\subsection{Opposite $A_{\infty}$ category and $\omega \mapsto -\omega$}
+\subsection{Opposite $ \boldsymbol{A_{\infty}}$ category and $\boldsymbol{\omega \mapsto -\omega}$}

-In this subsection we explain how the $A_{\infty}$ category $\frak{Fuk}((X,\omega);V;\frak L)$ behaves when we replace the symplectic form $\omega$ by $-\omega$.
+In this subsection, we explain how the $A_{\infty}$ category $\mathfrak{Fuk}((X,\omega);V;\mathbb L)$ behaves when we replace the symplectic form $\omega$ by $-\omega$.
 We use this relationship when we study Lagrangian correspondences.

-Let $\frak L = \{(L_c,\sigma_c) \mid c \in \frak O\}$ be a clean collection of $V$-relatively spin immersed Lagrangian submanifolds as in Situation \ref{situ320}.
+Let $\mathbb L = \{(L_c,\sigma_c) \mid c \in \mathfrak O\}$ be a clean collection of $V$-relatively spin immersed Lagrangian submanifolds as in Situation \ref{situ320}.